 As an employer, you must report new hires.
 Federal law states that you must report new hires within 20 days of hiring them.
 However, state laws for new hires can differ.
 Check with your state to find out new hire time frames and laws.

-Employees must complete Form W-4, Employee’s Withholding Allowance Certificate, for federal tax withholding.
+Employees must complete Form W-4, Employee’s Withholding Certificate, for federal tax withholding.
 Form W-4 determines how much you withhold from employee wages for federal income taxes.
-Some information an employee needs to list on their Form W-4 includes their name, address, Social Security number, marital status, and number of withholding allowances.
+Some information an employee needs to list on their Form W-4 includes their name, address, Social Security number, and marital status.

 To ensure employees are eligible to work in the United States, they must fill out Form I-9, Employment Eligibility Verification.
 When you collect an I-9 form, the employee must also provide documents proving their identity and eligibility (e.g., driver’s license, passport, Social Security card, etc.).